kunalj101/python_intro_hackathon/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Who is eligible for loan?

 Dream Housing Finance company deals in all home loans.
-They have presence across all urban, semi urban and rural areas.
-Customer first apply for home loan after that company validates the customer eligibility for loan.
-Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.
+They have a presence across all urban, semi-urban and rural areas.
+Customers first apply for a home loan after that company validates the customer's eligibility.
+The company wants to automate the loan eligibility process (real-time) based on customer detail provided while filling online application form.

 Let's start with loading in the training and testing set into your python environment.
 You will use the training set to build your model, and the test set to validate it.
 The data is stored on the web as CSV files; their URLs are already available as character strings in the sample code.
 You can load this data with the pandas.read_csv() function, it converts the data set to python dataframe.
 Python dataframe likes a spreadsheet or SQL table.